 In today’s increasingly digital landscape, businesses are literally drowning in data (according to an IBM estimate, by 2020 the world had 40 Zettabytes or 43 trillion Gigabytes of data) but thirsting for better insights to guide businesses toward better decision-making.
 In fact, recent estimates suggest businesses only analyze about 0.2% of available data.
 So, what’s happening to the other 99.8% of the data available for analysis?
 And, does it matter that such a small fraction of available data is ever analyzed?
-Both great questions, which we hope to answer by providing 19 KPIs to monitor.
-These KPIs (key performance indicators) correlate strongly with the revenue generated by a firm, thus monitoring performance across these KPIs offers the opportunity to explode your revenue.
+Both are great questions, which we hope to answer by providing 19 KPIs to monitor.
+These KPIs (key performance indicators) correlate strongly with the revenue generated by a firm.
+Thus, implementing KPI tracking software to monitor performance across these indicators offers the opportunity to explode your revenue.

 KPIs to monitor

-To a certain extent, a specific business’s KPIs are a function of their business goals and objectives, as depicted in the graphic below.
+To a certain extent, a specific business’s KPIs are a function of its business goals and objectives, as depicted in the graphic below.

 For instance, one brand might monitor KPIs related to meeting promised delivery schedules while another firm, with no physical product to monitor, wouldn’t include this KPI.
 A brand involved in manufacturing products has an entire set of KPIs such as contribution margin, that are unique to their particular business model, while firms using sensors might use throughput or the mean time between needed maintenance as a KPI to assess performance.

 Today, I’ll focus on marketing KPIs shared by a large percentage of businesses with a digital footprint, since it’s nearly impossible to mention even briefly all the potential KPIs to monitor performance across different businesses and industries.